 The Federal Work-Study Program also offers off-campus employment opportunities to qualified students.
 Off-campus employment must be “community-service” related.
 These services include such fields as health care, child care, literacy training, education (including tutorial services), welfare, social services, housing and neighborhood improvement, public safety, crime prevention and control, recreation, rural development, and community improvement.
 Also included are support to students with disabilities and activities in which a student serves as a mentor for such purposes as tutoring, supporting educational and recreational activities, and counseling.

-Current off-campus locations include the Latch Key Program, Boys and Girls Club, and Extended Day Reading Program.
+Current off-campus locations include the Latch Key Program and Boys and Girls Club.
 Other locations may be added.

 Students in off-campus locations are paid in the same manner as the students employed on campus.